smakus/Swift-Cache-Service/README.md

 # Swift-Cache-Service
-A simple cacheing service written in Swift for the cacheing of NSObjects and Codable
+A simple cacheing service written in Swift for the cacheing of NSObjects and Codable.

+The formatting of this ReadMe garbage, and the code interpreter part of it doesn't work right.
+Pay attention to what is code and what is explanation.

 General NSObject, NSCoding class implementation example: